pybel/pybel/docs/source/index.rst

 successful use in the `IMI <https://www.imi.europa.eu/>`_ project, `AETIONOMY <http://www.aetionomy.eu/>`_, to describe complex disease networks with several thousands of relationships.

-PyBEL is a Python software package that parses BEL scripts, validates their semantics, and facilitates data interchange between common formats and database systems like JSON, CSV, Excel, SQL, CX, and Neo4J.
+PyBEL is a pure Python software package that parses BEL scripts, validates their semantics, and facilitates data interchange between common formats and database systems like JSON, CSV, Excel, SQL, CX, and Neo4J.
 Its companion package, `PyBEL Tools <http://pybel-tools.readthedocs.io/>`_, contains a library of functions for analysis of biological networks.
 For result-oriented guides, see the `PyBEL Notebooks <https://github.com/pybel/pybel-notebooks>`_